Sonjya00/Linux-Server-Configuration/README.md

 #### Add the grader as sudoer

-- Add the grader user by inputing on the terminal `sudo adduser grader`.
+- Create the "grader" user by inputing on the terminal `sudo adduser grader`.
 - Set the password by inputing it twice.
 - To give sudo privileges to grader, create the file `/etc/sudoers.d/grader`.
-- Input `sudo nano /etc/sudoers.d/grader` and change the content of the file to: `grader ALL=(ALL:ALL) ALL`
+- Input `sudo nano /etc/sudoers.d/grader` and change the content of the file to: `grader ALL=(ALL:ALL) ALL`.

 #### Add SSH key for the grader

 - On the local machine:
-  - generate the key pair by using `ssh-keygen`.
+  - Generate the key pair by using `ssh-keygen`.
-  - Enter file in which to save the key (I called the file "grader_key"), then move it to the local `~/.ssh/` directory.
+  - Save the key in the file "grader_key", then move it to the local `~/.ssh/` directory.
   - Enter a passphrase twice.
   - This generates 2 files: `~/.ssh/grader_key` and `~/.ssh/grader_key.pub`.
-  - Input `cat .ssh/grader_key.pub` to read its content.
+  - Input `cat .ssh/grader_key.pub` to read the content of the second file.
 Copy the content.
 This will be used on the next step.
 - On the server, logged as grader:
   - Create a new ssh directory in the home directory with `mkdir .ssh`.
   - Input `touch ssh/authorized_keys` to create the file.